techee/lsp-proxy/README.md

   all other servers

 ### Dispatching requests to non-primary server
-Some requests, currently only formatting and completion, can be dispatched to other server than the primary.
+Some requests, currently only completion, signature help, and formatting, can be dispatched to other server than the primary.
 Even when not configured explicitly, the proxy checks the above-mentioned feature availability and if the primary server does not support them, it uses the first configured server that does.

 The following configuration options control this behavior:
+- `useCompletion` (default `False`): when set to `True` and the configured server supports completion, it becomes the server used for completion;
+  otherwise, the first configured server supporting completion becomes the server used for completion
+- `useSignatureHelp` (default `False`): when set to `True` and the configured server supports signature help, it becomes the server used for signature help;
+  otherwise, the first configured server supporting signature help becomes the server used for signature help
 - `useFormatting` (default `False`): when set to `True` and the configured server supports formatting, it becomes the server used for code formatting;
   otherwise, the first configured server supporting code formatting becomes the server used for formatting
-- `useCompletion` (default `False`): when set to `True` and the configured server supports completion, it becomes the server used for completion;
-  otherwise, the first configured server supporting completion becomes the server used for completion
 - `useDiagnostics` (default `True`): whether to use diagnostics (errors, warnings) received using `textDocument/publishDiagnostics` from the server